Salvist/Quizzly/README.md

 After answering all of the questions, the number of correct answer and the percentage will be given with different kind of messages based on the percentage.

+All of the given questions will shown again with the correct answer.

 ## How to Install